qasir-11606016/tech-task-front-end/README.md

 The task is to create a basic web application that displays the current temperature using https://darksky.net/ using the geo-location of your browser.

-Goto to https://api.darksky.net/ signup for an account to get access to an api key.
+Goto https://darksky.net/dev/register signup for an account to get access to an api key.

 ### Key business requirements